kjetilhartveit/dev-summit-europe-2022-template/README.md

 # dev-summit-europe-2022-template
-Starting point for the Dev Summit Europe 2022 course on the ArcGIS API for JavaScript
+Berlin Equal Street Names - Template

+Use this as a starting point for the tutorial.